st-tech/zr-obp/docs/estimators.rst

 .. math::
     \hat{V}_{\mathrm{SNIPW}} (\pi_e; \calD) :=\frac{\E_{\calD} [ w(x_t,a_t) r_t ]}{\E_{\calD} [ w(x_t,a_t) ]}.

-SNIPW is more stable than IPW, because estimated policy value by SNIPW is bounded in the support of rewards and its conditional variance given action and context is bounded by the conditional variance of the rewards:cite:`kallus2019`.
+SNIPW is more stable than IPW, because policy value estimated by SNIPW is bounded in the support of rewards and its conditional variance given action and context is bounded by the conditional variance of the rewards :cite:`Kallus2019`.
 IPW does not have these properties.
 We can define Self-Normalized Doubly Robust (SNDR) in a similar manner as follows.